huggingface/diffusers/docs/source/en/training/custom_diffusion.md

 specific language governing permissions and limitations under the License.
 -->

 # Custom Diffusion training example

 [Custom Diffusion](https://arxiv.org/abs/2212.04488) is a method to customize text-to-image models like Stable Diffusion given just a few (4~5) images of a subject.
-The `train_custom_diffusion.py` script shows how to implement the training procedure and adapt it for stable diffusion.
+The `train_custom_diffusion.py` script shows how to implement the training procedure and adapt it for Stable Diffusion.

 This training example was contributed by [Nupur Kumari](https://nupurkmr9.github.io/) (one of the authors of Custom Diffusion).